ethanwhite/CV/CV.md

 ### Workshops run (organized and/or taught)

+Introduction to Geospatial Data Analysis in R and Application to Remote Sensing Based Tree Inventories from Neon Sites, Ecological Soceity of America Annual Meeting, August 14 2022
 Ally Skills Workshop, University of Florida, February 21 2017
 Data Carpentry, University of Florida, October 17-18 2016
 Software Carpentry, University of Florida, August 17-18 2016